- Are you offering in-person services? Are virtual sessions effective?

-We’re primarily offering one-on-one, online tutoring and counseling sessions.
-We remain committed to providing an effective, personalized experience for students to get the best results out of each session.
-Our proctored exams are also being held remotely at this time.
-We plan on resuming in-person sessions as soon as it is safe to do so.
+We’re offering both in-person and virtual tutoring and counseling sessions.
+However, in-person sessions are subject to current health guidelines and staff/client comfortability.
+No matter the platform, we remain committed to providing an effective, personalized experience for students to get the best results out of each session.
+Our proctored exams are exclusively being held remotely due to continued restrictions for indoor public spaces.

-- How will this affect my child's test prep timeline?
+- How will this affect my test prep timeline?

-- Since many schools are going test-optional this year, should I still test?
+- Since many schools are going test-optional, should I still test?

 It depends on how you test.
 If you are capable of scoring on the upper end of a college’s average range, you should absolutely include your scores with your application.
 However, if you are unable to score within a college’s average range and your scores will be the weakest part of your profile, it is best to omit them.
 Simply put: if you can give colleges yet another reason to be impressed by you, do it!

 - My SAT/ACT test date was canceled.
 What do I do now?

 First, reschedule your test date as soon as possible!
 Seats are limited and fill up quickly.
 Also, keep in mind that test centers make individual decisions about whether or not to administer the SAT/ACT based on CDC and local guidelines.
 If you are registered to take an exam in a city that is considered a COVID-19 "hotspot," you may want to explore testing outside your county or even state, if/when it is safe to do so.